 Once you know how to paint a room, you'll never be bored at home again.
-It's one of the easiest jobs to do yourself and anyone on a budget who's redesigning a room shouldn't think twice about tackling redecoration themselves.
-However, before you find out how to choose the perfect paint colours for your rooms, you need to prepare the surfaces thoroughly, use the right products for the job and work carefully to make sure you get a finish you are proud to look at.
+It's one of the easiest DIY jobs to do, so you shouldn't think twice about tackling it yourself, and we can help get you started.
+In addition to choosing the perfect paint colours for your rooms, you'll need to prepare the surfaces thoroughly, find the right products for the job and work carefully to make sure you get a finish you are proud to look at.

 This guide covers the lot, from choosing the right paint, to painting skirting and architrave.
 Looking to paint the exterior?
-Don't miss our guide to painting a house, from top to bottom.
+Don't miss our guide to painting outside of a house, from top to bottom.
 For more decorating advice, tips and guides, see our dedicated hub page.

-What order should you paint a room in?
+In what order do you paint a room?

 - Prep: Cover any furniture with dust sheets and protect the floor.
 Remove anything hanging on the walls.
 If you aren't comfortable loosening sockets and switches, protects them with masking tape.